 - Place pork, citrus juices, peels, onion quarters, garlic, chili powder, cumin, dried oregano, and bay leaf in the slow cooker.
 Pour chicken broth over.

-- Cook on high for 4-5 hours or low for 8 hours until the pork is fork tender.
+- Cook on high for 4 to 5 hours or low for 8 hours until the pork is fork tender.
 Discard bay leaf.

 - Turn the oven on to broil.
-Pull the pork into large chunks and place in a single layer on a large pan.
+Pull the pork into large chunks and place in a single layer in a large pan.
 Spoon a little bit of juice on top.
-Broil 4-5 minutes or until crisp.
-Stir and add a ladle a little bit more broth.
-Broil an additional 5 minutes.
+Broil 4 to 5 minutes or until crisp.
+Stir, then ladle in a little bit more broth.
+Broil for an additional 5 minutes.

 - Spoon juices from the slow cooker over the pork.